Mohammad Ali Arafat

-During his tenure, Arafat defended his government's response to the 2024 Bangladesh Quota Reform Movement, attributing the unrest to the involvement of third-party actors, including extremists group.
-However, a report by the OHCHR found evidence of brutal and systematic repression of the protests by his government.
-The Managing Director and CEO of the Bangladesh Satellite Company Limited (BSCL) alleged that Arafat directed temporary suspensions of broadcasts from four private television channels on multiple occasions during the protests through WhatsApp messages.
-He has been the subject of significant public outrage because of many of his statements and "Alo Ashbei" WhatsApp group during the protests.
+During his tenure, Arafat defended his government's response to the 2024 Bangladesh Quota Reform Movement, attributing the unrest to the involvement of third-party actors, including extremists group, though a report by the OHCHR found evidence of brutal and systematic repression of the protests by his government.
+He threatened to shut down satellite TV channels broadcasting the news of clashes, labeling them as "Enemy of State."